skyeturriff/sfg-bean-lifecycle/README.md

-# Dependency Injection Examples
+# Spring Bean Lifecycle Demo

-This repository is for an example application built in my [Spring Framework 5 - Beginner to Guru](https://www.udemy.com/testing-spring-boot-beginner-to-guru/?couponCode=GITHUB_REPO) online course
+This repository is for an example application built following some lectures in [Spring Framework 5 - Beginner to Guru](https://www.udemy.com/testing-spring-boot-beginner-to-guru/?couponCode=GITHUB_REPO) online course.

-As you work through the course, please feel free to fork this repository to your out GitHub repo.
-Most links contain links to source code changes.
-If you encounter a problem you can compare your code to the lesson code.
-[See this link for help with compares](https://github.com/springframeworkguru/spring5webapp/wiki#getting-an-error-but-cannot-find-what-is-different-from-lesson-source-code)
+Demonstrates Spring Bean Lifecycle and the options Spring framework offers for hooking into lifecycle events.

 ## All Spring Framework Guru Courses
 ### Spring Framework 5